1996–97 Los Angeles Clippers season: Regular season

+NBA playoffs

+In the Western Conference First Round of the 1997 NBA playoffs, the Clippers faced off against the top–seeded, and Midwest Division champion Utah Jazz, who were led by the trio of All-Star forward, and Most Valuable Player of the Year, Karl Malone, All-Star guard John Stockton, and Jeff Hornacek.
+The Clippers lost the first two games to the Jazz on the road at the Delta Center, before losing Game 3 at home, 104–92 at the Los Angeles Memorial Sports Arena, thus losing the series in a three-game sweep.

-However, in the Western Conference First Round of the 1997 NBA playoffs, the Clippers were swept by the top-seeded Utah Jazz in three straight games.
-The Jazz would reach the NBA Finals for the first time, but would lose to the defending NBA champion Chicago Bulls in six games.
-This would also be the Clippers' final playoff appearance until 2006.
+The Jazz would advance to the NBA Finals for the first time in franchise history, but would lose to the defending NBA champion Chicago Bulls in six games in the 1997 NBA Finals.
+This would also be the Clippers' final NBA playoff appearance until the 2005–06 season, as what would follow was an eight-year playoff drought.

+Aftermath

-Following the season, Sealy signed as a free agent with the Detroit Pistons, while Roberts was traded to the Minnesota Timberwolves, Outlaw signed with the Orlando Magic, Terry Dehere signed with the Sacramento Kings, and Duckworth retired.
+Following the season, Sealy signed as a free agent with the Detroit Pistons, while Roberts was traded to the Minnesota Timberwolves on draft day, Outlaw signed with the Orlando Magic, Dehere signed with the Sacramento Kings, and Duckworth retired.